buildpacks/rfcs/text/0000-export-to-oci.md

 # How it Works
 [how-it-works]: #how-it-works

-The lifecycle phases affected by this new behavior is: [Export](https://buildpacks.io/docs/concepts/components/lifecycle/export/)
+The lifecycle phase affected by this new behavior is: [Export](https://buildpacks.io/docs/concepts/components/lifecycle/export/)

-At high level view the propose solution can be summarize with the following container diagram from the C4 model
+At high level view the proposed solution can be summarize with the following container diagram from the C4 model

 ![](https://i.imgur.com/0OLSK8o.png)